Upper Canada Mining Inc: Upper Canada Mining announces $25 million Standby Equity Funding Facility

 - Put option of up to $25 million at the Company's election

-- The Put option is priced at 90% of the 15 day VWAP of the Company's shares following the exercise by the Company with a minimum price set by the Company
+- Put option priced at 90% of the 15-day VWAP of the Company's shares following the exercise by the Company with a minimum price set by the Company

 - In any Put Option period, the Company may issue a Put Option Notice for up to one thousand percent (1,000%) of the average daily trading volume for the fifteen (15) trading days prior to the Put Option Notice ("Trading Volume").

-- An Option Premium Fee equal to two percent (2.00%) of the Total Commitment, will be payable in cash upon proceeds from the Put Option exercises
+- An Option Premium Fee equal to two percent (2.00%) of the Total Commitment, would be payable in cash upon proceeds from the Put Option exercises

-LDA can hold a maximum of 19.9 percent of the outstanding share capital of the Company.
+LDA would hold a maximum of 19.9 percent of the outstanding share capital of the Company.

 About Upper Canada Mining Inc.